 Shared Server (Satellite Site)If your ILLiad service is part of a shared server environment (satellite site), you also need to set up the separate logins for the sites on your shared server/multi-site ILLiad system.

 - On the far right, at the bottom of the Logon Accounts section of the SAM:

 - Enter the first site code as the username, and the password associated with that site as the password.

 - A description can be added but is not required.

 Note: If no one locally has the passwords associated with those site logons, please contact support.

-- Save the newly added Logon account using the Save button in the Accounts section of the top ribbon.
+- Save the newly added Logon account by clicking the right-hand Save button in the Accounts section and then the left-hand Save button in the File section of the top ribbon.
+See image below.